cfbrevamped/CFBR-Easy-Installer/README.md

 ---------

 ## Known Mod Issues:
+- **Alabama Field:** The Alabama field is completely broken and therefore you cannot play a game at Alabama.
+We will push a hotfix in the next day or two.
 - **Pink cleats for Charlotte, Coastal Carolina, App State, Georgia Southern, and Pitt in uniform select:** This will only show during uniform select.
 All team colors will properly show in game.
 A fix will be released in v5.
 - **Dynasty Crashing:** The v4 release should eliminate all dynasty freezing caused by the mod in prior versions.
 If you experience freezing, please let us know.